malekyoussefIA/dog_cat_classification/README.md

 ​
 From a general perspective:
 - 	The **.jpeg** images used for training were resized to 128x128.
--	The dataset contains 1500 images of *dogs* and 1500 of *cats*, total 3000 images with their corresponding labels.
+-	The dataset contains 1500 images of *dogs* and 1500 of *cats* for a total of 3000 images with their corresponding labels.
 -	A train / val / test slip has been made and respectively set to 80% / 10% / 10%.
 -	Some basic data-augmentation techniques were used during training (random horizontal flipping, 90° rotation... etc).
 ​